marino-mrc/aps-cli/README.md

 ![APS diagram](https://github.com/marino-mrc/aps-cli/assets/1167190/093a1e4e-9cae-4159-977d-2213fc422c52)

+The firmware of the APS board can be freely downloaded from [here](https://github.com/marino-mrc/aps-firmware).
+The schematic will be available soon.
 ## CLI Example Usage
-### Export env variables needed for connection and authentication:
+#### Export env variables needed for connection and authentication:
 ```bash
 $ export APS_URL="http://192.168.191.47"
 $ export APS_USERNAME="admin"
 $ export APS_PASSWORD="microchip"
 ```

-### Check the status of all ports:
+#### Check the status of all ports:
 ```bash
 $ aps port-status
 ┏━━━━━━┳━━━━━━━━┓